 It is used to apply sheer powders and loose powdered bronzers during contouring.

-To use, slightly dip the top of the bristles into your selected product, and gently shake the handle of the brush to spin off the excesses.
+To use, lightly dip the top of the bristles into your selected product, and gently shake the handle of the brush to spin off the excesses.
 Then you can apply it in a swirling motion to the contoured features.

 Flat Angled Kabuki Brush